Prostate Problems Erectile Disfunction

 Step 1: Confirm Your Diagnosis

-- Digital rectal exam (DRE)
+- Digital rectal exam (DRE) - Assess prostate size and texture

-- PSA blood test (rule out cancer)
+- PSA blood test - Rule out prostate cancer (normal <4 ng/mL typically)

-- Uroflowmetry (urinary flow rate)
+- Uroflowmetry - Measure urinary flow rate

 Optional But Helpful:

-- Transrectal ultrasound (TRUS) for prostate volume
+- Transrectal ultrasound (TRUS) for accurate prostate volume

-- Cystoscopy (if symptoms are severe)
+- Cystoscopy (if symptoms are severe or unclear diagnosis)

-- Urodynamic testing
+- Urodynamic testing (pressure-flow studies)

-Step 2: Choose Your Treatment Path
+Step 3: Choose Your Treatment Path

 Option A: Clinical Treatment

-- Find a provider offering PEMF for BPH
+- Find a provider offering PEMF for BPH (limited availability)

-- Schedule initial consultation
+- Schedule initial consultation and evaluation

-- Commit to treatment schedule (2-3x/week)
+- Commit to treatment schedule (protocols vary)

-- Plan for 8-12 weeks
+- Plan for 8-12 weeks initial course

 Option B: Home Treatment